Overcoming data challenges through enriched validation and targeted sampling to measure whole-person health in electronic health records: Methods

-The chart reviews to validate the EHR data were conducted over $6$ months (February to July 2024) by a team of four clinical research assistants and technicians in the Wake Forest University School of Medicine (hereafter, ``auditors'').
-These skilled auditors were chosen for their familiarity with Epic, the institution's electronic charting software, and their demonstrated experience in the clinical research environment.
+Chart reviews were conducted over $6$ months by four clinical research technicians at WFUSM (hereafter, ``auditors''), who were chosen for their familiarity with Epic (the institution's electronic charting software) and research experience.